pixelmatix/smartmatrix-docs/SmartMatrix/docs/postkick.md

 Plug in the power supply and you can start using SmartMatrix with the remote control.

+Aurora boots to a menu that lets you select between Patterns, Audio Patterns, Animations, and Settings.
+Press the select button (circle button) on the remote to enter any of these modes.

+Select content to play with the left/right buttons.
+The Playback button lets you change playback modes to cycle through content sequentially or randomly.
+In Patterns and Audio Patterns you can customize the color palette with the Palette button.
+The overlay button shows one of the clock faces or messages.

+The [Aurora Software Wiki](https://github.com/pixelmatix/aurora/wiki) has more details on Aurora's features.

 ### Loading Content

 To customize content on SmartMatrix, connect the USB cable to your computer.
 Use the remote to navigate to the Settings menu, then "Update Files".
 The screen will go blank and SmartMatrix will go into a mode where it looks like a flash drive to the computer.